Horace Mann: Education reform

 It was not until he was appointed Secretary in 1837 of the newly created Massachusetts Board of Education that he began the work which was to make him one of America's most influential educational reformers.
 Upon starting his duties, he withdrew from all other professional or business engagements as well as politics.

 As Secretary of Education, Mann held teachers' conventions, delivered numerous lectures and addresses, carried on an extensive correspondence, and introduced numerous reforms.
 Mann persuaded his fellow modernizers, especially those in the Whig Party, to legislate tax-supported elementary public education in their states and to feminize the teaching force.
+To justify the new taxes, Mann assured businessmen that more education in the workforce made for a richer and more profitable economy.

 Most northern states adopted one version or another of the system he established in Massachusetts, especially the program for "normal schools" to train professional teachers.

-Mann traveled to every School in the state so he could physically examine each school ground.
+Mann traveled to every school in the state so he could physically examine each school's grounds.
 He planned and inaugurated the Massachusetts normal school system in Lexington (which shortly thereafter moved to Framingham), Barre (which shortly thereafter moved to Westfield) and Bridgewater, and began preparing a series of annual reports, which had a wide circulation and were considered as being "among the best expositions, if, indeed, they are not the very best ones, of the practical benefits of a common school education both to the individual and to the state".
 By his advocacy of the disuse of corporal punishment in school discipline, he was involved in a controversy with some of the Boston teachers that resulted in the adoption of his views.

 In 1838, he founded and edited The Common School Journal.
-In this journal, Mann targeted the public school and its problems.
-His six main principles were: